Primary Myelofibrosis (PMF)

 • Testing for JAK2, CALR, and MPL mutations

 Primary myelofibrosis should be suspected in patients with some combination of splenomegaly, splenic infarction, and unexplained anemia.
-If the disorder is suspected, CBC should be done and peripheral blood morphology and a bone marrow biopsy should be examined.
-If myelofibrosis is present on bone marrow aspirate and biopsy (as detected by reticulin staining or trichrome staining, indicating excess collagen and osteosclerosis), other disorders associated with myelofibrosis (see table Conditions Associated With Myelofibrosis) should be excluded by appropriate clinical and laboratory evaluation.
+If the disorder is suspected, a CBC should be performed and peripheral blood morphology and a bone marrow biopsy should be examined.
+If myelofibrosis is present on a bone marrow biopsy (as detected by reticulin staining or trichrome staining, indicating excess collagen), other disorders associated with myelofibrosis (see table Conditions Associated With Myelofibrosis) should be excluded by appropriate clinical and laboratory evaluation.

 Anemia is typically present and usually increases over time.
 Blood cell morphology is variable.
 Red blood cells (RBCs) are poikilocytic.
-Reticulocytosis and polychromatophilia may be present; teardrop-shaped RBCs (dacryocytes) are characteristic morphologic features.
+Reticulocytosis and polychromatophilia may be present; teardrop-shaped RBCs (dacryocytes) are a characteristic morphologic feature.
 Nucleated RBCs and neutrophil precursors are typically present in peripheral blood.
-White blood cell counts are usually increased but are highly variable.
+White blood cell counts are usually increased but can be highly variable.
 In advanced stages, myeloblasts may be present, even in the absence of acute leukemia.
 Platelet counts initially may be high, normal, or decreased; however, thrombocytopenia tends to supervene as the disorder progresses.

 Treatment of Primary Myelofibrosis